finance employees reviewing headcount benchmarks

 A higher ratio indicates that the finance team is efficient, as it takes less people to generate more revenue.
 In contrast, a lower ratio indicates inefficiencies as it takes more people (and cost) to generate the same amount of revenue.

-My suggestion is to calculate both ratios, which will typically provide more insight rather than that from just one ratio.
-In fact, when I was consulting I would usually apply the worse of the two ratios to base my advice from.
 Understanding these ratios is what empowers organizations to make informed decisions about their finance team size, ensuring that it aligns with business objectives and industry standards.

 Why Measuring Team Size is Important